Wolfsauge/podman_build_bend/README.md

 ## Example Usage

-The following commands will run the stable image using podman and GPU.
+The following commands will run the stable image using podman (version 5.0.3) and GPU.
+With older versions of podman the syntax to use a GPU might be different, `--gpus all` instead of `--device nvidia.com/gpu=all`.

 ```shell
 podman run \